Lumi-supercomputer/lumi-self-learning/content/14a-software-and-modules.md

 ## Good to know: Software stacks on LUMI

-(Should this be marked as an info-box?
-Kind of additional information, but definitelly good to mention shortly somewhere here when we are talking about software on LUMI.)
+A software stack is a set of modules, libraries and compilers, and everything there is needed to run the applications.
+On LUMI there are several software stacks available.
+The main software stack on LUMI is the `LUMI software stack`, which is maintained and supported by the LUMI user support team.
+There are several versions of it available at the same time, as the components of the software stacks regularily get updates.
+Old software stack versions get disabled at some point.

-A sotware stack means a collection of software.
-On LUMI the main collections are the versions of the `LUMI software stack`, maintained and supported by the LUMI user support team.
-It is good to know in general what the software environment on LUMI is based on, and what kind of options there are for software stacks on LUMI.
+It is good to know the principles of what the software environment on LUMI is based on, and what kind of options there are for software stacks on LUMI.
 Here we give just a very brief description.
 In case you would like to know more, please see the [LUMI documentation](https://docs.lumi-supercomputer.eu/runjobs/lumi_env/softwarestacks/).

-As LUMI is a HPE Cray machine, the basis of all the software environments on LUMI is a basic Cray environment.
-This is what you get as default, when you login to LUMI.
+As LUMI is a HPE Cray machine, the basis of all the software environments on LUMI is a Cray environment.
+This is what you get as a default, once you login to LUMI.
 It is recommended to load one of the offered software stacks on top of this.
 In the following examples in this guide we will be using versions of the main software stacks on LUMI, i.e. versions of the "LUMI software stack".

 (A figure here, what sw stack options there are?)